Ichi-Studios/backend-dev-challenge/README.md

 The backend developer challenge from Ichi Studios

 The challenge:
-Create an extensible project that converts a json into a csv with nested headers.
+Please fork this repository & create an extensible project that converts a json into a csv with nested headers.

 ## Notes: